benjaminadk/benjaminadk/src/pages/posts/how-to-build-a-color-picker/index.md

 ---
-title: How To Build A Color Picker
+title: How To Build A Color Picker With React
 date: '2019-08-12'
 thumbnail: '../../../images/react.png'
 featured: './featured.png'